Like our organizational logo, the Rainforest Alliance Certified™ seal features a frog for a very good reason.

 - Effective planning and farm management systems

-For more information on the Sustainable Agriculture Network’s standard and how Rainforest Alliance certification benefits communities, forests, and wildlife, check out this article.
+For more information on the Sustainable Agriculture Network’s standard and how Rainforest Alliance certification benefits communities, forests, and wildlife, see the SAN/Rainforest Alliance Impacts Report.
 See our business website for more information about what it means to be a Rainforest Alliance Certified farm.

 The Rainforest Alliance is one of the founding members of the Forest Stewardship Council® (FSC®), the largest sustainable forestry standard setter in the world.
 Products that bear the FSC mark and the Rainforest Alliance Certified seal are sourced from forests that: